Thonnard/Doctoral-Thesis-LaTeX-Template/README.md

  * Glossaries (acronyms) - remove numbering by adding the nonumberlist option \usepackage[toc,acronym,nomain,nonumberlist]{glossaries} in the main_book.tex or main_A4.tex file.

 ## Warnings
- * Graphs
+ * The size of graphics and figures can dynamically (e.g. \includegraphics[width=\textwidth]{einstein} instead of \includegraphics[width=4cm]{einstein}) but final results should be double-checked when switching between A4 and book format
  * Binding offset is set to 0.5cm for book documents.
-Check with your publisher to optimize this!
+Check with your publisher for optimal settings!
  * Binding offset is set to 0cm for A4 documents!
 This can be changed in the preamble of main_A4.tex with the option bindingoffset

 ## LaTeX documentation